pawankkamboj/kubernetes-ansible/README.md

 Following the below steps to create k8s HA setup on Centos7.
 I have tested and installed it on Centos7 only.
 - Prerequisite
   - Ansbile
-  - All kubernetes master/node has password-less access from Ansible host
+  - All kubernetes master/node should have password-less access from Ansible host

 Now download Kubernetes-Ansible module and change variable according to k8s setup in group variable file all.yml, located in group_vars directory.
 Please read this file carefully and modify according to your need.